debops/debops/docs/developer-guide/development-model.rst

 the local :command:`git` repositories, shown in blue.
-Local development is performed there, developers can use the :command:`make test` command to check if the code passes the tests (code linting; the same tests are performed on all pull requests using Travis CI).
+Local development is performed there, developers can use the :command:`make test` command to check if the code passes the tests (code linting; the same tests are performed on all pull requests using GitHub Actions).

 A separate test infrastructure based on GitLab and GitLab Runners can be used to test DebOps roles and playbooks directly.
 This is done locally by the